Two Southern Sweeties Instant Pot Split Pea and Ham Soup

-Add some butter to the pressure cooker, set it on saute and cook the veggies until the are softened.
+Add some butter to the pressure cooker, set it on saute, and cook the veggies until they are softened.

 When the split pea and ham soup is done cooking let the pressure naturally release for about 10 to 15 minutes before opening.
 If you aren’t in a hurry let it completely do a natural pressure release.

 Fish out the ham bone and cut off any meat left on it.
 Put the ham back into the pot stirring it into the soup.